databricks/scala-style-guide/README.md

 Exceptions:
 - Using an existing well-tesed method requires adding a new dependency.
 If such method is pretty simple, reimplementing it is better than adding a dependency.
 But remember to test it.
-- The existing method is not optmized for our usage and is too slow.
+- The existing method is not optimized for our usage and is too slow.
 But benchmark it first, avoid premature optimization.